gyglim/video2gif_code/README.md

     Michael Gygli <gygli@vision.ee.ethz.ch>

-License: This dataset is licensed under BSD, see LICENSE file
+License: This code is licensed under BSD, see LICENSE file

 ###Note: There is a patent pending on the ideas presented in this work so this code should only be used for academic purposes.